pachyderm/pachyderm/doc/cookbook/gpus.md

 ### Add GPU nodes to your k8s cluster

-For example, you can use `kops create ...`:
+You can create GPU nodes by first using `kops` to create a new instance group:

 ```
 $kops create ig gpunodes --name XXXXXX-pachydermcluster.kubernetes.com --state s3://k8scom-state-store-pachyderm-YYYYY --subnet us-west-2c